mawrkus/lab-filter-bar-ui/README.md

 - Changing a 3-part filter to a 2-part one and vice-versa
 - Same with a partial attribute
 - Same with a partial attribute and operator
+- Changing a filter operator from "single" to "multi" type

 ### Deletion